dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 -   Require you to accept terms and conditions.

--   Disable the camera (only on Samsung Knox devices, not Nexus devices) to prevent you from taking pictures of sensitive work material that shouldn't be shared.
+-   Disable the camera (only on Samsung KNOX devices, not Nexus devices) to prevent you from taking pictures of sensitive work material that shouldn't be shared.

 -   Require that all data on the device is encrypted to help protect the data if the device is lost or stolen.